ietf-wg-nmop/IETF-Meetings/121/agenda.md

 #### 3.2.
 Operator/Implementer Contribution: YANG-Push Next Steps  (10 min)

  * Presenter: Thomas Graf
- * Reading Material: In over 4 workshop iterations we collected from IETF YANG-Push implementers and operators feedback on how IETF YANG-Push is being used, what they liked, what could be improved and what never will be used or implemented.
+ * Reading Material: In over 4 workshop iterations, the authors collected from IETF YANG-Push implementers and operators feedback on how IETF YANG-Push is being used, what they liked, what could be improved and what never will be used or implemented.

 ### 4. Anomaly Detection and Incident Management (40 min)

-#### 4.1 Next Steps for the terminology draft (Chairs, 5 min)
+#### 4.1 Next Steps for the Terminology Draft (Chairs, 5 min)

 #### 4.2 Incident Management YANG Module (15 min)